Heshanexe/Serverless-Web-Application-using-7-AWS-services/README.md

 **Overview**

-In this module, you will use AWS Lambda and Amazon DynamoDB to build a backend process for handling requests for your web application.
-The browser application that you deployed in the first module allows users to request that a unicorn be sent to a location of their choice.
+In this module, i will use AWS Lambda and Amazon DynamoDB to build a backend process for handling requests for your web application.
+The browser application that i deployed in the first module allows users to request that a unicorn be sent to a location of their choice.
 To fulfill those requests, the JavaScript running in the browser will need to invoke a service running in the cloud.